marcrine-geek/marcrine-geek/README.md

 - 👋 Hi, I’m Musimbi Marcrine
-- 👀 I’m interested in Backend Engineering (Flask, NodeJS, Django REST, Laravel, Web Servers)
+- 👀 I’m interested in DevOps and Cloud Engineering (Flask, NodeJS, Django REST, Laravel, Web Servers)
 - 🌱 3X AWS Certified
 - 💞️ I’m looking to collaborate on Backend services and cloud app deployments
 - 📫 How to reach me on linked in https://www.linkedin.com/in/marcrine-musimbi-76753b1b0/